1800 South Kolb Road

 Prospective applicants must fulfill the following basic

-departmental budgets; experience and ease in making oral presentations;
+monitoring/management of departmental budgets; experience and ease in

-applications; strong skills in automated accounting systems and
+knowledge of computer applications; strong skills in automated

-should send their resume and letter of interest to Our
+Interested applicants should send their resume and letter of

 Business Manager Position, 1800 S. Kolb Rd., Tucson, AZ